 How are we going to feed 10 billion people by 2050 while combating and mitigating the effects of global climate change?
 The world will need to double crop yield to give everyone food security and enable a sustainable industrial base.
 This will require a revolution in agriculture.
 Such a revolution can be provided through technology that focuses on re-designing the engine of biological productivity – photosynthesis.

 To realize this we need to embark on an large-scale international research endeavour bringing together Europe’s best scientist.
-For this, we have launched the Photosynthesis 2.0 Programme, an initiative which already is supported by 49 academic institutions from 17 EU-Member States.
+For this, we have launched the Photosynthesis 2.0 Programme, an initiative which already is supported by 51 universities, research institutes and international initiatives from 17 EU-Member States and beyond.

 To carry out this 10 year research project, we need substantial funding from both national and international public bodies, as well as from the private sector.
 Join us and invest in this programme to become part of the Next Green Revolution!

 “Currently, photosynthesis by plants is probably optimal for a wild, natural situation, but may be optimised for a crop cultivation setting,” says Mark Aarts, personal professor at the Laboratory of Genetics of Wageningen University & Research.
 “It is a delicate and yet rather aggressive process, involving potentially dangerous energy fluxes, which includes many protective mechanisms to keep this process under control.
 This is probably best for natural conditions in the field.
 Crops however are often grown under more controlled conditions, whether in the field or in greenhouses.
 This means that they might be able to do without some of the protective mechanisms, especially if they pose a limit to production," says Aarts.